wpeventmanager/wp-event-manager/readme.txt

 Fixed - Adding A Added Event Field On The Event Submission Form.
 Fixed - Adding Paid Tickets, Donation Tickets And Free Tickets From The Backend Of The Events Website.
-Fixed - Adding Calendar In The Ical Settings Section.
 Tweak - Quick View Of Events Featured On The Event Calendar Improved.
 Fixed - Editing The Submitted Event On Event Calendar.